 If you choose to rent, you'll head out onto the bay with recommended routes for where to go and what to see.
 If you join a trip, the guides will make sure you're comfortable with your paddling skills, then take you out to McCovey Cove, towards downtown, Treasure Island, or the Golden Gate Bridge, depending on your level.

-If you plan to stay in San Francisco for a few nights, make sure to check out the deals on TripAdvisor.com.
-They have a great selection of discounts on room rates, amenities, and more.
+If you plan to stay in San Francisco for a few nights, make sure to check out the deals.
+You will find a great selection of discounts on room rates, amenities, and more.

 >> Not sure where to stay?
 Check out my tips on selecting the right district for your stay.